-7. Topic 7: an explanation of how the investment firm has used any data or tools relating to the quality of execution, including any data published under RTS 27 with no observable external market data other criteria are used to benchmark client transactions for monitoring purposes.
+7. Topic 7: an explanation of how the investment firm has used any data or tools relating to the quality of execution, including any data published under RTS 27

+GS has in place post execution supervisory monitoring procedures which use market data, where available, to assess client transactions against relevant market prices and benchmarks.
+For products with no observable external market data other criteria are used to benchmark client transactions for monitoring purposes.
 This monitoring was undertaken on a manual basis in accordance with internal monitoring policies and procedures.
 As part of its overall best execution monitoring framework and on-going assessment of execution venues utilised, GS may also have taken account of information published under RTS 27 by those execution venues (if applicable) alongside data sources used as part of its systematic best execution monitoring arrangements.